SainsburyWellcomeCentre/masiv/README.md

 * Run 'goggleViewer'

 ### Using goggleViewer ###
+* If data were stitched with tvMat.
+CD to data directory in MATLAB and run tvMat2goggleList('stitchedImages_100') or whatever the directory name is.
 * Run 'goggleViewer'
 * Select the base path of the stitched experiment you would like to view
 * Select the stack you would like to use as the base